X

 Lions are the only cats that are social, living in groups, called a pride.
 At the park, you can often see the young male cubs Cain, Tau and Tsavo as well as the adult female Jendaya lounging on the top of the rocky overlook or kopje, lying on their backs – just as you’ve seen your own domestic cat do – after all, male lions are known to sleep up to 20 hours a day!
 In their native range, now mostly in sub-Saharan Africa, the females of the pride do all of the hunting while the male wards off intruders into their pride area.
 Guests may hear them roar in a thunderous manner that can be heard throughout the park.
 African lions are known to reach an age of over 20 under human care, and from 10-14 years in the wild.

 Observe closely as the lions walk around, and you will notice that their heels don’t touch the ground.
-Another behavior you might witness is a soft rumbling or purring sound, which is how the lions communicate contentment.

 Animal Fact